You are here

 Software that is part of a device

-Medical device software that is an integral part of a physical device (for example embedded software or firmware in a cardiac pacemaker) is considered to be part of that device and is not regulated separately.
+Medical device software that is an integral part of a physical device (for example embedded software or firmware in a cardiac pacemaker) is considered to be part of the device and is not regulated separately.

 Apps that control a medical device